2 killed, 8 eight injured as PTI and PML-N workers clash during by-election in Punjab | Politics

 2 killed, 8 eight injured as PTI and PML-N workers clash during by-election in Punjab

-Two people were killed and eight injured when clashes broke out between supporters of the ruling Pakistan Tehreek-i-Insaf (PTI) and the opposition Pakistan Muslim League-Nawaz (PML-N) during a by-election in Punjab province on Friday.
+At least two people were killed and eight injured in a shooting incident between the supporters of the ruling Pakistan Tehreek-i-Insaf (PTI) and the Opposition Pakistan Muslim League-Nawaz (PML-N) during a by-election in Punjab province on Friday.

 The by-poll to National Assembly seat NA-75 in Daska, over 80 kms from provincial capital Lahore, was held in a hostile environment.